h7k2/holbertonschool-higher_level_programming/SQL_introduction/README.md

 ├── 15-groups.sql
 └── 16-no_link.sql

-📝 Rappels de style (très importants pour le checker)

-Un commentaire en tête de fichier décrivant la tâche :
+📝 Style Guidelines (very important for the checker)

+Each file must start with a comment describing the task:

 -- List all databases
 SHOW DATABASES;

-MAJUSCULES pour les mots-clés : SELECT, WHERE, ORDER BY, INSERT, UPDATE, DELETE, GROUP BY, AVG, …

-Pas de SELECT/SHOW si l’énoncé le déconseille (ex. création sans vérification).

-Respecter l’ordre demandé (ex.
-ORDER BY score DESC).

-Toujours une nouvelle ligne en fin de fichier.

-🧩 Résumé des tâches (mini-cheatsheet)

-0 – Lister les BDD : SHOW DATABASES;

-1 – Créer BDD si absente : CREATE DATABASE IF NOT EXISTS hbtn_0c_0;

-2 – Supprimer BDD si présente : DROP DATABASE IF EXISTS hbtn_0c_0;

-3 – Lister les tables d’une BDD : SHOW TABLES;

-4 – Créer first_table (id INT, name VARCHAR(256)) : CREATE TABLE IF NOT EXISTS ...

-5 – Décrire sans DESCRIBE : SHOW CREATE TABLE first_table;

-6 – Lister lignes : SELECT * FROM first_table;

-7 – Insérer (89, 'Best School') : INSERT INTO first_table (id, name) VALUES (89, 'Best School');

-8 – Compter id=89 : SELECT COUNT(*) FROM first_table WHERE id = 89;

-9 – Créer second_table + plusieurs INSERT

-10 – Lister second_table par score desc (afficher score, name)

-11 – Lister score >= 10 (score, name) ordonné desc

-12 – Mettre Bob à score=10 sans utiliser l’id : UPDATE second_table SET score=10 WHERE name='Bob';

-13 – Supprimer score <= 5 : DELETE FROM second_table WHERE score <= 5;

-14 – Moyenne : SELECT AVG(score) AS average FROM second_table;

-15 – Grouper par score + compter (alias number) + ORDER BY number DESC

-16 – Lister sans name vide/NULL, afficher score, name, ORDER BY score DESC

-🧯 Dépannage

-“Access denied” / mot de passe : assurez-vous d’utiliser -uroot -p si nécessaire.

-Service MySQL down : service mysql start

-Charset : MySQL 8 utilise utf8mb4 par défaut → OK pour ces exercices.

-Sandbox 20.04 (ancien) : identifiants souvent root/root.

-✅ Bonnes pratiques

-Commencer par un commentaire clair.

-Tester chaque script dans la BDD cible (… | mysql -hlocalhost -uroot -p hbtn_0c_0).

-Ne pas “sur-optimiser” : respecter strictement l’énoncé.

-Conserver les fichiers simples et lisibles.

-👤 Auteur

-Projet Holberton School – Foundations v2.1 · Part 2
-Par : Guillaume — Adapté & README par toi ✨
+Rules:

+Use UPPERCASE for SQL keywords: SELECT, WHERE, ORDER BY, INSERT, UPDATE, DELETE, GROUP BY, AVG, etc.

+Do not use SELECT or SHOW when the instructions forbid it (for example, table creation without verification).

+Always respect the required order (e.g., ORDER BY score DESC).

+Always end your file with a new line.

+🧩 Task Summary (Mini-Cheatsheet)
+#	Task	Example SQL
+0	List all databases	SHOW DATABASES;
+1	Create database if missing	CREATE DATABASE IF NOT EXISTS hbtn_0c_0;
+2	Delete database if exists	DROP DATABASE IF EXISTS hbtn_0c_0;
+3	List all tables in a database	SHOW TABLES;
+4	Create first_table (id INT, name VARCHAR(256))	CREATE TABLE IF NOT EXISTS ...
+5	Describe table without DESCRIBE	SHOW CREATE TABLE first_table;
+6	List all rows	SELECT * FROM first_table;
+7	Insert (89, 'Best School')	INSERT INTO first_table (id, name) VALUES (89, 'Best School');
+8	Count id = 89	SELECT COUNT(*) FROM first_table WHERE id = 89;
+9	Create second_table and insert multiple rows	—
+10	List second_table by score (desc)	SELECT score, name FROM second_table ORDER BY score DESC;
+11	List rows with score ≥ 10	SELECT score, name FROM second_table WHERE score >= 10 ORDER BY score DESC;
+12	Update Bob’s score to 10	UPDATE second_table SET score = 10 WHERE name = 'Bob';
+13	Delete rows with score ≤ 5	DELETE FROM second_table WHERE score <= 5;
+14	Calculate average score	SELECT AVG(score) AS average FROM second_table;
+15	Group by score and count records	SELECT score, COUNT(*) AS number FROM second_table GROUP BY score ORDER BY number DESC;
+16	List only non-empty names	SELECT score, name FROM second_table WHERE name IS NOT NULL AND name != '' ORDER BY score DESC;
+🧯 Troubleshooting
+Problem	Solution
+“Access denied” / password error	Use mysql -uroot -p MySQL service not running	Run service mysql start Wrong charset	MySQL 8 uses utf8mb4 by default → no issue Old 20.04 sandbox	Credentials are usually root/root
+✅ Best Practices

+Always start your file with a clear comment.

+Test each script in the correct database:

+cat my_file.sql | mysql -hlocalhost -uroot -p hbtn_0c_0

+Don’t over-optimize — follow the task exactly.

+Keep your scripts clean, readable, and simple.